What are the current rules for school trips travelling to and from the USA?

 All UK COVID travel restrictions were removed on 18 March 2022, making it much easier for groups returning home from a school trip abroad.
 This means that, regardless of vaccination status, no forms or tests are required to return to the UK from abroad.

 Can unvaccinated teachers travel to the US?

-The current rules mean that unvaccinated teachers cannot travel to the US without self-isolating on arrival.
-Children under the age of 18 who are not fully vaccinated are exempt from the quarantine requirement.
+The current rules mean that unvaccinated teachers cannot travel to the US.
+Children under the age of 18 do not need to be vaccinated to visit the US.

 More information from the COVID-19 Travel Hub